hannutt/DBoard/README.md

 Log-in and Log-out features.
 Made with Django Authenticate library.

+VOICE-ASSISTED LOGIN (EXPIREMENTAL)

+The user can also log in using the computer's microphone.
+Voice-assisted login is started by clicking the "voice login" button. after clicking, the user has 10 seconds to enter a username.
+After 10 seconds, the JavaScript timeout function stops speech recognition and adds the recognized phrase to the username input field on the login page.
+The voice-assisted login feature is made with the JavaScript Web Speech API speech recognition library.

 NEW USER REGISTRATION

 Unlike normal registration on most sites, in this program the user enters the email address in the html input field and clicks the submit button.